 f.
-Education Physical Education Integrated with Health (HOPE)
+Physical Education, Personal Fitness and Physical Education Integrated with Health (HOPE) (Variations 1 and 2):

-While our district has adopted HOPE Variation 1 as our Physical Education instructional model, students may meet the Physical Education requirement by meeting any one of the following options:
+While our district has adopted HOPE Variation 1 as our Physical Education instructional model, Students may meet the Physical Education requirement by meeting any one of the following options:

-- (1) .5 credit of Personal Fitness, .5 credit of Life Management Skills and .5 credit of a Physical Education Elective. - (2) One full credit of HOPE - (3) 2 full credits of Junior Reserve Officer Training (JROTC) - (4) .5 credits of Marching Band, Dance or Eurythmics plus .5 credits of Personal Fitness and .5 credits of Life Management Skills. - (5) Participation in an interscholastic sport at the junior varsity or varsity level for two full seasons AND passing the Personal Fitness Competency Test with a passing grade of C or better (this will satisfy the PE requirement even though no PE credit is earned). - Students may take the Personal Fitness Competency Test one time only.
-If they do not pass, then they may not use this option to fulfill the PE requirement. - Students may still complete the Personal Fitness/Life Management/PE Elective combination.
-However, as a district, we have moved to the HOPE Option 1 model.
+- (1) .5 credit of Personal Fitness, .5 credit of Life Management Skills and .5 credit of a Physical Education Elective. - (2) One full credit of HOPE - (3) 2 full credits of Junior Reserve Officer Training (JROTC) - (4) .5 credits of Marching Band, Dance or Eurythmics plus .5 credits of Personal Fitness and .5 credits of Life Management Skills. - (5) Participation in an interscholastic sport at the junior varsity or varsity level for two full seasons AND passing the Personal Fitness Competency Test with a passing grade of C or better (this will satisfy the PE requirement even though no PE credit is earned).